folio-org/rfcs/text/0006-application-management.md

 * Application Stores & Marketplaces
 * How movement of modules between Applications will work

+## Terminology
+* Application entitlement - refers to the set of applications enabled for a tenant.
+If app-foo and app-bar are enabled for tenant diku, then it could be stated that: the diku tenant is entitled to app-foo and app-bar, or diku's application entitlements include app-foo and app-bar.
+By extension, the diku tenant would be entitled to the modules which comprise both app-foo and app-bar.

 ## Timing
 * Second in the sequence.
 * RFC Submission: ~Late November '23